-- 27. To apply leg scissors to the opponent's trunk (dojime), neck or head. (scissor with crossed feet, while stretching out the legs). - 28.
+- 27. To apply leg scissors to the opponent's trunk (dojime), neck or head (scissor with crossed feet, while stretching out the legs.
+In shime-waza (e.g. ryote -jime) it is forbidden to use the legs to assist the grip. - 28.
 To kick with the knee or foot, the hand or arm of the opponent, in order to make him release his grip or to kick the opponent's leg or ankle without applying any technique - 29.
-If both of the athletes are in a tachi-waza (standing position) and one or both apply kansetsu-waza or shime-waza.
-Mate and shido should be announced.
+If both of the athletes are in a tachi-shisei (standing position) and one or both apply kansetsu-waza or shime-waza, mate and shido should be announced.
 However, if the action is dangerous or can injure the opponent, it will be hansokumake.